joaquintorres/joaquintorres.github.io/_posts/2020-05-10-testing-math-typesetting.markdown

 If everything is OK, this should display the \\( \KaTeX \\) stylesheet version.
 So now, \\( \LaTeX \\) text should be displayed every time you enclose your code between `\\( \\)` for inline mode and  `\\[ \\]` for display mode.
 The particular delimiters can be changed, I think, but for now this will do.
 It also seems to work nicely with markdown, for headers and links at least.
 A [complete set of the available functions](https://katex.org/docs/supported.html) can be found at the official website.
 For some reason, the hard line breaks in Maxwell's equations only worked with `\\\` instead of `\\`.
 Maybe it's a markdown issue?
 I could look into it later, but for now, the site works!

 <iframe width="560" height="310" src="https://www.youtube.com/embed/QuoKNZjr8_U" frameborder="0" allowfullscreen></iframe>

+(UPDATE:  Updating `kramdown` resulted in new problems rendering the equations above.
+Now I'm positive it has to do with compatibility with the markdown engine.
+I fixed it by enclosing  the equation between `$$` `$$`.
+This also fixed the extra `\` in hard linebreaks .
+See [this more in-depth post by Guillaume Endignoux for more info](https://gendignoux.com/blog/2020/05/23/katex.html))